 Recruiters and potential employers may search for you on Google or look for your Facebook profile.
 You can make your profile hard to find by reviewing the “Who can look me up?“ options in the privacy settings menu.

-You may not agree with everything your friends do online.
+You may or may not agree with everything your friends do online.
 Do you want potential employers to associate you with these activities?
 By hiding your friends from the public you can stop people getting the wrong impression.
-To hide your friend list visit your friends tab on your profile, click the pen icon on the right and select “Edit privacy”.
+To hide your friend list go to your privacy settings and select an appropriate option from the drop down list labelled 'Who can see your friends list?'.